jeshraghian/snntorch/docs/snntorch.spikevision.spikedata.rst

                             num_workers=args.nThreads)

-The docstrings for the following datasets are currently not compiling correctly below.
-For further information on each dataset and its use, please refer to the help function or `examples <https://snntorch.readthedocs.io/en/latest/examples/examples_svision.html>`_.
+For further examples on each dataset and its use, please refer to the `examples <https://snntorch.readthedocs.io/en/latest/examples/examples_svision.html>`_.

 NMNIST
 ^^^^^^^^